thesimonho/kanagawa-paper.nvim/README.md

  -- set colors for terminal buffers terminal_colors = true,
  -- cache highlights and colors for faster startup.
- -- see Cache section in README for more details. cache = false,
+ -- see Cache section for more details. cache = false,

  styles = {